Lesley McNaught-Mändli

+Lesley McNaught-Mändli (10 February 1964 – 26 December 2023) was a British-born Swiss equestrian.

+Biography

-Lesley McNaught-Mändli (born 10 February 1964) grew up on the family farm in Hinckley, Leicestershire.
-She began training with Ted Edgar, a successful international show jumper.
+McNaught-Mändli grew up on the family farm in Hinckley, Leicestershire, and began training with Ted Edgar, a successful international show jumper.
 In 1981 she became a Junior European Champion with her horse One More Time IV, after winning at Aarau, Switzerland.

 At the age of 18 she emigrated to Switzerland, where she got a job working for Willi Melliger at his stables near Neuendorf.
-It was whilst living in Switzerland that Lesley met and married Markus Mandlii, a Swiss show jumper.
+It was whilst living in Switzerland that Lesley met and married Markus Mändli, brother of a Swiss show jumper Beat Mändli.
 Riding for Switzerland, Lesley won a silver medal in show jumping at the 2000 Summer Olympics in Sydney.

+McNaught-Mändli died on 26 December 2023, at the age of 59.